 The Museum has been collecting lace for more than a century and has one of the best collections in Australia, ranging from fine handmade lace from the late 1500s to more recent machine-made pieces.

-The Lace Study Centre is open during normal museum hours.
-The centre is staffed by volunteers on weekdays and Saturdays from 10:00am – 1:00pm (subject to availability).
+The Lace Centre is open on weekdays and Saturdays from 10:00am – 1:00pm (subject to volunteer availability).
 To ensure the volunteers will be present on the day of your visit please contact the Volunteer Centre on (02) 9217 0676 on the morning of your visit.

 - Introduction to the Lace Study Centre